Methods, Tools and Resources Handbook

-- Descriptions for how to calculate inputs for the full range of DER impacts (Chapter 4 in the NSPM for DERs) such as: electric utility system impacts, gas utility system impacts, other fuel system impacts, host customer impacts, and societal impacts.
+- Descriptions for how to calculate inputs for the full range of DER impacts for: electric utility system impacts, gas utility system impacts, other fuel system impacts, host customer impacts, and societal impacts.

 - Links to key resources, including modeling tools, with examples of where certain methods have been applied.